codebar/planner/ProjectBrief.md

 * High quality documentation that is created at every stage of the project
 * Consultant level decisions and attitude
 * Meaningful and high quality tests created
+* Work log for each individual team member

 ## Aim